Colorado State vs. New Mexico Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 Colorado State vs. New Mexico Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 2

-Tuesday's contest between the No. 15 Colorado State Rams (12-1, 0-0 MWC) and New Mexico Lobos (12-1, 0-0 MWC) matching up at Moby Arena has a projected final score of 79-73 (according to our computer prediction) in favor of Colorado State, who is listed as a small favorite by our model.
-The game will tip off at 10:30 PM ET on January 2.
+Tuesday's game between the No. 15 Colorado State Rams (12-1, 0-0 MWC) and the New Mexico Lobos (12-1, 0-0 MWC) at Moby Arena has a projected final score of 79-73 based on our computer prediction, with Colorado State coming out on top.
+Tipoff is at 10:30 PM on January 2.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!